-Third-party blocking technologies can roughly be classified into:
+Third-party blocking technologies can be roughly classified into:

 - Ad blockers.
-Typically free-of-charge browser extensions or standalone apps that prevent displaying third-party ads on web pages.
+Typically, free-of-charge browser extensions or standalone apps that prevent displaying third-party ads on web pages.
 Blocking is based on filter lists containing the names of tracking files or systems that are filtered out.
 The most common ad blockers include AdBlock and AdBlock Plus.
-Basic ad blocking features are also built in to the most common browsers, such as Chrome, Firefox, and Safari.
+Basic ad blocking features are also built into the most common browsers, such as Chrome, Firefox, and Safari.

 - Tracking blockers.
 Software or browser settings that prevent programmatic trackers from collecting data about the visitor's online activity.
 Tracking blocker features include hiding user search queries, private browsing, prevention or deletion of third-party cookies, and hiding the visitor's IP address.

 - Privacy blockers.
 Browsers, browser extensions, or standalone apps that combine ad blocking and tracking blocking features and often aim to protect the visitor's overall online privacy.
 These blockers often affect even the most basic analytics tools, such as Google Analytics.
 Blocking can also involve setting up a private VPN network for browsing.
 The most common wide-spectrum privacy blockers include Ghostery, Privacy Badger, and uBlock Origin.